 - If both students spelled it correctly, then the first person to have finished wins the point, otherwise, the person who spelled it correctly wins the point.

 - Students can keep track of points by using a scrap piece of paper or counters (i.e. beans, fake coints, etc).

 - Alternative: students leave words they have spelled on the table and add consecutive words to the already existing words on the table, a little like Scrabble.

 - Paths to Fluency Members: Check out this article for how to practice vocabulary together as a group.

 - Groups of 2 keep everyone very involved.

 - Students moderate the activity themselves.
 The teacher is freed up to go around and work with individual students.

 - Students use a method called “spaced repetition” which means they are required to remember something when they have almost–but not quite–forgotten.
 This method has been written about in many books and articles like this one published on Farnam Street.

 Need Alphabet Tiles?

-Grab a printable set of alphabet tiles below!
+Download the free set of alphabet tiles below.